Yoav666s/dnd-wiki/collections/_classes/nornfeld/fighter/fey-warrior.md

 You can use this feature a number of times equal to your proficiency bonus, and you regain all expended uses after you finish a short or long rest.

 # Double Vision
 At 7th level, you learn the [[Mirror Image]] spell and you can cast it without expending a spell slot.
-You can do so twice, and you regain all expended uses when you finish a short or long rest.
+Once you do so, you can't do it again until you finish a short or long rest.

 # Disappearing Act
 Starting at 10th level, when an attack misses you, you may use your reaction to become invisible until the start of your next turn or until you take damage.